dsbos/website/content/en/docs/concepts/services-networking/service.md

 and simpler `{SVCNAME}_SERVICE_HOST` and `{SVCNAME}_SERVICE_PORT` variables,
 where the Service name is upper-cased and dashes are converted to underscores.

-For example, the Service `"redis-master"` which exposes TCP port 6379 and has been allocated cluster IP address 10.0.0.11, produces the following environment
+For example, a Service `"redis-master"` that exposes TCP port 6379 and has been allocated cluster IP address 10.0.0.11 produces the following environment
 variables:

 ```shell